jsphglmr/Reqs/README.md

 ### TODOs:
 * [ ] Implement UserDefaults for settings
 * [ ] Complete annotation screen with relevant information when pins are selected on map
-* [ ] Build save screen to save reqs to personalized lists

 #### Future concepts:
 * Build onboarding screen